 In partnership with the Indianapolis Airport Authority, the Arts Council of Indianapolis manages the award-winning temporary exhibition program at Indianapolis International Airport.
 The Arts Council curates rotating installations in closed cases in the main terminal, commissions new work for the video screens above the main escalator/staircase, and operates a long-term loan program for large sculpture outdoors in the North Terminal Garden.

-The current exhibitions are on display until March 11, 2018:
+The current exhibitions are on view from November 16, 2019 through March 15, 2020.

-Proposals are currently being sought for indoor installations at the Indianapolis International Airport: visit our Artist Opportunities website for more information.
+Proposals are currently being sought for indoor installations at Indianapolis International Airport: visit our Artist Opportunities website for more information.